mellow-hype/docker-collection/tools/claude-docker/README.md

 ### Persist Configuration

-The docker-compose.yml already includes a volume for persisting Claude Code configuration:
-- `claude-config:/root/.config`
+The `docker-compose.yml` includes a named volume (`claude-config`) that persists Claude Code configuration at `/home/ubuntu/.config` across container restarts.
+When using `clauded.sh`, configuration is persisted via bind-mounts to the config directory instead.

 ## Troubleshooting

 ### Permission Issues
 If you have permission issues with mounted files:
+- The container runs as the `ubuntu` user (not root) with passwordless sudo
 - Ensure the files are readable on your host system
-- Consider adding user mapping in docker-compose.yml
+- Consider adding user mapping in docker-compose.yml if UID/GID mismatches cause issues

 ### Container Won't Start
 - Check Docker logs: `docker-compose logs`